-The contract resulting from this RFP shall be effective upon countersignature of contract for a 3 year firm term, and is renewable for up to 6 additional one-year renewal periods.
-The total contract period will not exceed 9 years.
+The contract resulting from this RFP shall be effective 11/1/22 thru 11/1/23 and is renewable for up to 1 additional one-year renewal period.
+The total contract period will not exceed 2 years.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.